fabiane9258/100-days-of-code/log.md

 link-https://github.com/fabiane9258/about-variables

 # day 2:march 13th 2024
-i learnt about functions ;master defining and calling functions it was a good experience hope to learn more tommorow link-https://github.com/fabiane9258/java-script
+overview:i learnt about functions ;master defining and calling functions

+conclusion:it was a good experience hope to learn more tommorow

+link-https://github.com/fabiane9258/java-script